pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 (2) get the AVERAGE over updates of MEDIAN of error types by epi weeks

-summarization level = updates: transform many updates to one update
+summarization level = updates: transform many updates to one update (142 to 1)

 graphs 5 2 (shown below)